isagalbero/Card-card-validator/readme.md

 ###### Version 1.0.3

-* Bug fixes, other minor changes
+* Bug fixes, other minor changes, update package.json file.
 * Returns ```true``` if the card is valid; otherwise, ```false```.

 ###### Version 1.0.2

-* Bug fixes, other minor changes
+* Bug fixes, other minor changes, update index.js file.
 * Returns ```true``` if the card is valid; otherwise, ```false```.

 ###### Version 1.0.1

-* Bug fixes, other minor changes
+* Bug fixes, other minor changes.
 * Returns ```true``` if the card is valid; otherwise, ```false```.

 ###### Version 1.0.0

-* First release
+* First release.
 * Returns ```true``` if the card is valid; otherwise, ```false```.